 The Jacksonville Symphony’s First Coast Nutcracker Ballet offers a wonderful way to learn while enjoying quality entertainment just days before the holiday break in December.
-This year, these fully staged educational performances are offered in the Moran Theater at the Times-Union Center for the Performing Arts on Thursday, December 14 and Friday, December 15, 2017.
-You may choose to attend Act I (Party Scene, Battle Scene, and Snow Scene), Act II (Angels, Waltz of the Flowers, Marzipan, Russian, Chinese, Arabian, Bonbons etc.), or both Act I and Act II.
+This year, these fully staged educational performances are offered in the Moran Theater at the Times-Union Center for the Performing Arts on Thursday, December 10 and Friday, December 11, 2020.

 During past performances students have been very enthusiastic when they realized that they recognized many parts of Tchaikovsky’s stirring music played live by the Symphony from the orchestra pit.
 In addition, the beautiful scenery, intricate costumes, and lively dancing are key ingredients in keeping their attention.
 There is magic and gymnastics in the party scene, lots of action when toy soldiers defend the Nutcracker prince from the mice, and a fun geography lesson as different countries are represented in the scenes in Act II.
 I find it very heartwarming to stand backstage and hear the children cheering and applauding for classical music and ballet.

 We strive to make our production artistically excellent and a meaningful experience for the young dancers who participate, as well as for all those who attend.
 Each student will receive a 14 page First Coast Nutcracker Adventure Guide (delivered to your school if possible) to learn more about the composer, choreographer, symphonies and how these elements come together to create a beautiful art form.
 There are also games to play and pictures to remember the day.